open-mmlab/mmyolo/docs/en/user_guides/yolov5_tutorial.md

 python tools/dataset_converters/balloon2coco.py
 ```

 After executing the above command, the balloon dataset will be downloaded in the `data` folder with the converted format we need.
-The `train.json` and `val.json` are the annotation files; both are in the coco format.
+The `train.json` and `val.json` are the annotation files, both are in the coco format.

 <div align=center>
 <img src="https://cdn.vansin.top/img/20220912105312.png" alt="image"/>